maauk/lazygit-demo/instructions.md

 press `e` on a commit in the commits panel.
 Do the p,s,f,d etc. stuff to commits above. press `m` for rebase options inc. continue rebase use `^j` and `^k` to move commits up and down to reorder commits (can also be done outside of active rebase, will quick rebase only reorder)

+## 6. Amend and fixups

+stage something files panel.
+Press `Shift-A` in commits panel on a commit to append to it.
+Alternatively, press `f` to create a fixup a commit for the commit.
+Fixup commits can be autosquashed with the commit they are fixing up with `Shift-S`.

+Bonus feature.
+Find the likely commit you want to fixup or ammend with `^f` :)